mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our lab is located at Gedung/Building A, Fakultas Ilmu Komputer, Kampus UI Depok, Depok, Jawa Barat, Indonesia, 16424.
-Feel free to contact one of our researchers for collaborations.
+Feel free to contact one of our researchers for collaboration.

 {%
   include button.html